Jaysyn904/NWNDS/README.md

 DMFI + CEP 2.6 + PRC 4.1.4a

+21 Base Classes & 46 Prestige Classes from the PRC

 3 Athasian 3.5e classes, with more to come.

 24 Athasian Player races including 6 dynamic kreen models